 The word gratitude may not always be on the tip of our tongues when we’re juggling daily life!
-Which is why it’s so important to hit the brakes, take a deep breath and focus on what went right.
+That’s why it’s so important to hit the brakes, take a deep breath, and focus on what went right.
 You’ll be pretty amazed at how many things there are to be grateful for (even if they seemed small at the time).

-We know the idea of adding another item to your already busy day may seem daunting but think of it more like a life shift rather than a task on your to-list.
+We know the idea of adding another item to your already busy day may seem daunting.
+Think of it more like a life shift rather than a task on your to-list.
 We’ve also made it super easy!

 Gratitude in 5 Simple and Beneficial Practices:

 - How to THINK with an attitude of gratitude

 - How to SPEAK with gratitude in our words and from our hearts

 - How to ACT grateful for the life we live missing a period

 - How to CREATE amazing art and projects with thankfulness in mind

 - Get ready to LIVE our lives with a grateful soul